Adventures in Participatory Mapping, UX Research and the Philosophy of Technology

-Express: Map-based storytelling
+Fotomap: Map-based storytelling

 With the advent of AI-enabled “vibe coding”, I have been like the proverbial kid in a candy store.
 So many systems I have wanted to build over the years, are now possible at a fraction of the cost and effort!

-One of these is a product called Express.
+One of these is a product called Fotomap.
 Building on Local Ground, our earlier open-source mapping platform, I wanted to build a dead simple mapping tool that allowed people to tell their own place-based stories using maps.
 There are alternatives, but they are clunky, expensive, or focused on data collection more than storytelling.

-Express is part storytelling platform, crowd-sourcing tool and qualitatively-minded GIS.
+Fotomap is part storytelling platform, crowd-sourcing tool and qualitatively-minded GIS.
 It allows for the geo-referencing of all kinds of media, displaying it through maps and slideshows, and inviting people to participate by submitting their own media and stories.
 It’s open source and free to use.

 I’ve been using this tool in my classes and research in a number of ways: